robotter-ai/hummingbot-hydration-setup/README.md

-# hummingbot-hdx
+# Hummingbot + Hydration
-A repository with scripts to easily setup Hummingbot to do market making Hydration (HDX).
+A repository with scripts to easily setup Hummingbot to do market-making with Hydration (HDX).